 The Congregation of the Passion of Jesus Christ was founded in 1725 by St. Paul of the Cross.
 Passionists have been present at Minsteracres since 1949, when the House was bought for use as a seminary.
 Since 1967 it has served as a place of retreat.
 As Minsteracres Retreat Centre, it is still home to a resident Passionist community, and offers spiritual retreats for groups and individuals, who often attend our Masses.

 Fr.
-Jenish is a member of the community – one of many Passionist priests to have served the Parish since 1949.
+Kabinga and Fr.
+Whelehan are members of the community – some of the many Passionist priests to have served the Parish since 1949.